dbfx/laravel-strapi/README.md

 Laravel-Strapi is a Laravel helper for using the Strapi headless CMS.

+Note: for Strapi v3 support use version 2.x.x

 ## Installation

 You can install the package via composer: